statocat/HW1-Kickstarter-Analysis/README.md

 It would be interesting to know the identity of the campaigners, how many campaigns they have conducted, and the outcomes of each campaign.

-It would also be interesting to have marketing if ads or other forms of outreach were utilized for each campaign.
+It would also be interesting to have marketing data to determine if runnning ads or other forms of outreach were utilized for each campaign.

 We do not have information about the distribution of donations in each campaign - did most of the money come from cumulative small donations or a few large donations.
 We are only able to compute the average donation - not the median which is a more robust statistic.